 - No analysis or reports based on genetic or health information

 LunaDNA (Luna DNA) is the first community-owned data platform for sharing medical and genomic information for health research.
-Owned and operated by LunaPBC (Public Benefit Corporation), LunaDNA was created as a platform that exchanges health and genomic data for ownership shares.
+LunaPBC (Public Benefit Corporation) owns and operates LunaDNA, created as a platform that exchanges health and genomic data for ownership shares.

 The company is backed by several venture capital firms, including Illumina Ventures.
 It is also based in San Diego and co-founded by David Lewis, Bob Kain, and Dawn Barry, serving as President.

 LunaDNA values developing a transparent and mutually beneficial community.
 This allows the members to be the primary focus of the service.
 Users can control their information and even profit from it.

 To sign up for an account, you must provide and confirm your email address.